tristandunn/pusher-fake/README.markdown

 A fake [Pusher](http://pusher.com) server for development and testing.

+It's intended to fully replace the Pusher service with a local version for testing, but can also be used for development purposes.
+It is not intended to be a replacement for production usage.

 ## Usage

+### Test Environment

 #### 1. Use the PusherFake JS for the Pusher JS instance.